-ID Description Partner Rationale Origin/ Source Fit Criterion cs CD Priority operational EPC.
-Degree days to be used shall take into account the actual room temperatures and the cut of temperature theoretically, but we see that in Germany official correction data is taken for each postal code only, based on measured weather data.
+ID Description Partner Rationale Origin/ Source Fit Criterion cs CD Priority be used shall take into account the actual room temperatures and the cut of temperature theoretically, but we see that in Germany official correction data is taken for each postal code only, based on measured weather data.
 For our project, this data is not sufficient, since we need monthly data to be able to provide operational EPC each month during the heating period.
-It must be achieved for all pilots that heating degree days shall be available for each month and better may be calculated for a chosen time span.
-Legislatio n example) calculated from weather data.
-This weather data shall be marked as validated.
+It must be achieved for all pilots that heating degree days shall be available for each month and better may be calculated for a chosen time span. n example) weather data shall be marked as validated.
 Format shall be JSON DEPC- 40 Operational Energy Inefficiency Correction (A correction algorithm is used to deduct parallel internal cooling demand from the heating demand.)
 SEC Energy demand for Operational EPC is related to heating only Market Need For warmer climates and commercial buildings, the problem of parallel cooling and heating shall be tackled - deducting additionally to DHW - eventually, we need a correction algorithm, if this is a problem with some of the pilots - - Nice to have DEPC- 41 Reference value for calculating operational EPC (The reference inhabited floor area is used to calculate the operational EPC.)
 SEC Energy demand for Operational EPC is only correct if the heated area is correct.
 Market Need Reference inhabited (heated) floor areas must reflect the actual shape of the flats on each floor and exclude walls (but include openings like ground area of doors?)
 Data shall be anonymous and related to the building. - - Major

-ID Description Partner Rationale Origin/ Source Fit Criterion CS CD Priority DEPC- 42 Allocation of consumed energy to heating SEC Domestic Hot Water demand is to be subtracted if the energy source is used for both and no metering of the DHW takes place.
+ID Description Partner Rationale Origin/ Source Fit Criterion cs CD Priority DEPC- 42 Allocation of consumed energy to heating SEC Domestic Hot Water demand is to be subtracted if the energy source is used for both and no metering of the DHW takes place.
 Market Need The domestic hot water correction must take into consideration the actual energy source for each of the floors (electric decentral heating, decentral solar, etc., or included in the meter readings), in the best case the occupancy and the difference between douche and bath shall be considered, as well as DHW circulation.
 Data shall be anonymous Major DEPC- 43 Rerolling possibility for the operational EPC, if historical data is corrected and indication for changes (Data quality update allows to compile operational EPC with historical data.)
 SEC - Market Need Rerolling shall create a new operational EPC result allowing to compare details with the old.
 Data about weather and DHW correction as well as heated floor area must be stored for every month (meter reading interval) to have documentation and basis for a new (revised) calculation.
-The old and the new rating is compared throughout the past periods. - - Nice to have DEPC- 44 Test Data availability for testing the operative EPC tool (calculation and presentation) SEC Data shall be available for testing the operational EPC tool Testing & Demonstr ation Purposes Data must be provided for testing meter changed, changing heated floor areas, and influence of the weather for the postal code.
-Data shall be available for up to three heating seasons and must be anonymous, data shall be in JSON, or CSV - - Major DEPC- 49 The platform should support the possibility for the user to create renovation scenarios and evaluate the performance CERTH It is already a core functionality of existing tools and should be supported for the new KPIs and features of the D^2EPC platform DoA / Market products The end-user should be able to alter building parameters and issue a new certificate 3 5 Major
+The old and the new rating is compared throughout the past periods. - - Nice to have DEPC- 44 Test Data availability for testing the operative EPC tool (calculation and presentation) SEC Data shall be available for testing the operational EPC tool Testing & Demonstr ation Purposes Data must be provided for testing meter changes, changing heated floor areas, and the influence of the weather on the postal code.
+Data shall be available for up to three heating seasons and must be anonymous, data shall be in JSON, or CSV - - Major DEPC- 49 The platform should support the possibility for the user to create CERTH It is already a core functionality of existing tools and should be DoA / Market products The end-user should be able to alter building parameters and issue a new certificate 3 5 Major